mortezakarimi/gentelella-rtl/README-EN.md

 * [WordPress Themes](https://colorlib.com/wp/free-wordpress-themes/ "List of Free WordPress themes by Colorlib") - A huge selection of the best free WordPress themes that are all licensed under GPL and are available for personal and commercial use without restrictions.

 ## License information
-Gentelella is licensed under The MIT License (MIT).
+Gentelella RTL is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
 But you always need to state that Colorlib is the original author of this template.

-Project is developed and maintained by [Colorlib](https://colorlib.com/ "Colorlib - Make Your First Blog") and Aigars Silkalns
+Project is developed and maintained by [Morteza Karimi](https://morteza-karimi.ir/ "Morteza Karimi - Web Developer")